Who We Are and What We Do

 All blankets should be removed from the lake by October 1 and can be stored for re-use the next season;

-Casey Morey of Lighthouse Marine is available to install blankets for a fee.
+Please email Luca Conte (conteparker@gmail.com) for suggestions of blanket installation vendors who may charge a fee.
 A video of the do-it-yourself installation is also available at the lake bottom blanket website; .

 Funds are limited.
 The LBPT can provide a limited number of subsidies on a first-come, first served basis.
-However, we will also maintain a waiting list for those who would like to be considered for any additional grant funding for the 2022 season.
+However, we will also maintain a waiting list for those who would like to be considered for any additional grant funding for the 2024-25 season.
 Please email Luca Conte (conteparker@gmail.com) to express your interest in this program and to establish your name on the service list.
 Regular updates on these programs can be obtained by following the LBPT on Facebook.

 Contact Us